shivu1405/ImplicitIntent-MAD/README.md

 ```
 /*
 Program to print the text “Implicitintent”.
-Developed by:
+Developed by: SHIVASRI
-Registeration Number :
+Registeration Number : 212224220098
 */
 ```
 Activity.xml;